folio-org/folio-ansible/ansible-roles.md

 Clones the folio-org/mod-auth repository from GitHub, builds and deploys the modules.
 Depends on okapi-src.

+## raml-module-builder
+Clones the folio-org/raml-module-builder repository from GitHub, builds the code.
+Depends on openjdk-8 and maven-3.

 ## docker-engine
 Installs the Docker engine from the Docker repository.